DeloitteDHA/Document-Management-System-DMS-/README.md

 - Seamless navigation of the **Visa Adjudication System (VAS)**
 - Clear steps to **review and verify applicant information**
-- Guidance to make **informed decisions** on visa approvals or rejections
+- Guidance to make **informed decisions** on visa approvals or rejections.
-- Assurance of **compliance with regulations** and internal protocols
+- Assurance of **compliance with regulations** and internal protocols.

 ## ✅ Outcome